Grab a Free Top on Orders $200+ With Code FREETOP

 It’s very rare, but a small percentage of people are farsighted in one eye and nearsighted in the other.
 This condition is called antimetropia.
 It isn’t possible to be both nearsighted and farsighted in the same eye.

-The easiest forms of vision correction are contact lenses or a pair of eyeglasses.
+The easiest form of vision correction is eyeglasses.
 You’ll need to start by visiting your optometrist for a comprehensive eye exam.
 They’ll check your visual acuity and give you a prescription for the exact corrective lenses you need to help your eyes focus well.

 If you’re nearsighted, your prescription will have a negative sign in front of it (for example, -0.25 or -4.0), and if you’re farsighted, it will have a positive sign (for example, +2.0 or +3.5).